 Supported by the Projects Abroad Microfinance Project, a small community soap factory in Ghana produced and sold their first batch of locally made soaps last week.
 The Obuotumpan Soap Factory in Koforidua was established by the community through the support and direction of the Microfinance Project’s volunteers and staff.

-22-year-old Matthew Gaal, currently in his 4th year studying music education at Ohio State University student, was determined to use his musical training and passion for music to positively influence the youth.
+22-year-old Matthew Gaal, currently in his 4th year studying music education at Ohio State University, was determined to use his musical training and passion for music to positively influence the youth.